 Autumn is my favorite season: the days are getting cooler, the sun is gently spending warmth and good mood.
 The food is changing too, some of my most beloved foods are now in season.
 Quince, duck, pumpkin, game, chestnuts and grapes make autumn an especially tasty time.
 It is also the season where the big holidays all around the world are starting, making it hard to progress the weight loss journey.
 But it’s not impossible, let’s have a closer look.

 You know you have this Thanksgiving meal coming up, so you can plan around it.
 This is the good thing about this season: you almost always know way in advance when you have a challenge coming up, so make sure you are prepared.
-One meal won’t ruin an entire week of work if you don’t eat and drink like a monster.
+One meal won’t ruin an entire week of work if you don’t eat and drink like a ravenous bear.

 Make sure you nail your diet and nutrition whenever you have the possibility to do so, but don’t be too restrictive either.
 If you starve yourself the week before a feast, you will turn into a ravenous grizzly bear at the next possibility of overeating/binge drinking.
 So try to thread the needle between dieting and celebrating.